SpiralSrc/mynextportfolio/projects/1-rustic_roots_salon.md

 #### Features:

 - Logo/Favicon - personally made using Procreate app on Ipad.
-- Image Slider - created using UseState and Useffect with React.
+- Image Slider - created using useState and useEffect with React.
-- Image Gallery - masonry grid style using TailwindCSS "columns" class and UseState to pass the value to the modal on click of each images.
+- Image Gallery - masonry grid style using TailwindCSS "columns" class and useState to pass the value to the modal on click of each images.
 - Interactive Map - using Leaflet npm with no api keys needed.